Multilayer Codes for Synchronization from Deletions and Insertions: Introduction

-We refer to this code construction as a two-layer code as the chunks are combined to form two kinds of intersecting substrings.
+The final part of the message is the syndrome of $X$ with respect to the parity-check constraints of a linear code.
+The linear parity-check constraints are used to recover the deletions in chunks that still remain unresolved at the decoder after processing the intersecting VT constraints.
+We call this code construction a two-layer code as the chunks are combined to form two kinds of intersecting substrings.
 The construction can be generalized to combine chunks in multiple ways to form many layers of intersecting substrings.
-Increasing the number of constraints in the code improves its synchronization capability at the cost of increasing the rate and decoding complexity.
+(A three-layer construction is briefly discussed in Section \ref{sec:conc}.)
+Increasing the number of constraints in the code improves its synchronization capability at the cost of increasing the redundancy.

-The problem of one-way synchronization from $k$ deletions is closely related to the problem of communicating over a deletion channel that deletes $k$ bits from a length $n$ codeword \cite{OrlitskyV03}.
-Constructing efficient codes for the deletion channel is known to be a challenging problem, see e.g., \cite{abdelPFC12,brakensiekVZ16}.
-The channel coding version of the proposed code construction will be discussed in an extended version of this paper.
+For decoding, we use a list decoder.
+The output of the decoder is the list of all length $n$ sequences that can be obtained by inserting $k$ bits into sequence $Y$, and satisfy the VT constraints and the parity-check constraints that are imposed via message $M$.
+The correct sequence $X$ is always in the list.